uaraven/semblance/docs/manual.md

 Translator
 ----------

 Semblance is interpreted language.
 Reader works in two passes, first performing lexical analysis and converting input stream into list of tokens which when parsed into list of S-expressions.

-Interpreter has no knowledge of special characters used in input stream, like ` `'` or `,` (single quote, backtick and comma).
+Interpreter has no knowledge of special characters used in input stream, like ` `'` or `,` (single quote, backquote and comma).
 This characters (called read macros) are handled by parser and expanded into correct lisp forms before interpretation.
 For example `'expr` is expanded into (quote expr).
 Users of interpreter can register their handlers to process more read macros.

 As all Semblance forms are JVM Serializable objects, so parsed program can be saved as standard Java Object stream.
 This allows to bypass translation phase for often-used programs and speed up execution.

 Semblance is *case sensitive*

 Symbols
 -------

 Symbols in the program can be bound to variables/functions/macros or can be unbound.
-Bound symbols are evaluated to the value they are bound to, unbound symbols are evaluated to themselves.
+Bound symbols are evaluated to the value they are bound to, unbound symbols will cause run-time exception.
+The only exception to this rule are keyword symbols.
+Keywords are just symbols which start with a ':' and always evaluate to themselves.

 Consider following two short programs: